-In 1941-1944 Saint Petersburg survived the most destructive siege in the history of human warfare.
-More than 800 000 citizens lost their lives to starvation, cold, artillery shelling and air raids.
-The Siege of Leningrad tour offers a unique opportunity to go beyond the city’s tourist facades and visit the battlefields and memorial sites of the most dramatic siege of WWII.
+The Siege of Leningrad tour offers you a unique opportunity to go beyond the standard tour and visit the battlefields and memorial sites of the most dramatic siege of the Second World War.